Mount Carmel College was founded by the Sisters of Charity, who were the first group of Women Religious to come to Australia in 1838.

 The founders’ commitment, from the beginning, was to improve educational opportunities, especially for young women, equipping them with skills to make a positive contribution to society.
 We remain true to this focus today at the College, and strive to provide an education which fosters creative thinkers, confident problem solvers and independent learners.

 Our community faces the challenge of the future by looking with confidence to the mission of the Sisters of Charity for the spirit of strength, service and compassion which characterised their efforts.
+This belief sets a strong foundation for the College to continue delivery of high quality, modern education for all young women across the Greater Hobart region.

 For more information on the Sisters of Charity visit their website.